Oslandia/workshop-3d-itowns/0_Data/3_PointCloud.md

 ## LAS files

 Generally speaking, point cloud data is often distributed through LAS file.
-LAS is a binary public file format wich supports a free and lossless compression named LAZ (LASzip).
+LAS is a binary public file format which supports a free and lossless compression named LAZ (LASzip).

 To play with these files, some very useful tools are available in libLAS or